Skip to main content

 Geelong Day VIEW Club was formed in 2008.

-Currently, the Club sponsors fourteen Smith Family Learning for Life students and is actively involved in fundraising activities to raise donations for The Smith Family programs.
+Currently, the Club sponsors sixteen Smith Family Learning for Life students and is actively involved in fundraising activities to raise donations for The Smith Family programs.

 Our Club holds a lunch meeting each month with a guest speaker at each meeting, and we also have a monthly coffee morning held at various venues in the Geelong area.
 Many of our members participate in a Garden Group and Book Group, and other get-togethers and social outings are arranged on a regular basis.
 Our fundraising activities include sausage sizzles, craft stalls, plant sales and gift wrapping.